CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 Victoria European Plum

-Found in a garden at Alderton, Sussex and sold to Denyer, a nurseryman at Brixton.
+Victoria European Plum (Plum 'Victoria') was found in a garden at Alderton, Sussex UK and sold to Denyer, a nurseryman at Brixton.
 It was introduced in about 1840.
 It was awarded a First Class Certificate by the RHS in 1973.
-Fruits have medium firm, moderately juicy flesh with a little sweet and a...
+Fruits are medium firm, juicy...